Actively Recruiting

 You may qualify if you...

-- Youth must meet the criteria for homelessness as defined by the McKinney-Vento Act: children and youth who lack a fixed, regular, and adequate nighttime residence; or live in a welfare hotel, or place without regular sleeping accommodations, or live in a shared residence with other persons due to the loss of one's housing or economic hardship
+- Youth must meet the criteria for homelessness as defined by the McKinney-Vento Act: lacking a fixed, regular, and adequate nighttime residence; or living in a welfare hotel, a place without regular sleeping accommodations, or in a shared residence due to loss of housing or economic hardship

-- Must speak English adequately to complete measures
+- Must speak English adequately to complete study measures

 You will not qualify if you...